micheal-whaley/Group9_iCareApp/README.md

 * **Treatment Management:**
     * Allows for adding and managing treatment plans for each patient.
     * Allows assigning of drugs to patients.

+* **Logging in:**
+The admin login is admin@admin.com and the password is Password1!.
+More users can be created from there.

 ## Installation
 1. Clone the repo